TrulsJohan/semester-project/README.md

-Project Name

-Description
+#BidOn

+##Description
 A web application designed to facilitate the creation and management of listings, bidding, and account management.
 The application supports both registered and unregistered users, providing a seamless experience for browsing and interacting with listings.

-Features

-User Stories
+##Features

-Registration: A user with a stud.noroff.no email may register.
+- Registration: A user with a stud.noroff.no email may register.

-Login: A registered user may log in.
+- Login: A registered user may log in.

-Logout: A registered user may log out.
+- Logout: A registered user may log out.

-Profile Management: A registered user may update their avatar and view their total credit.
+- Profile Management: A registered user may update their avatar and view their total credit.

-Listings:
+- Listings:

-A registered user may create a listing with the following details:
+  - A registered user may create a listing with the following details:

-Title
+  - Title

-Deadline date
+  - Deadline date

-Media gallery
+  - Media gallery

-Description
+  - Description

-An unregistered user may search through existing listings.
+  - An unregistered user may search through existing listings.

-Bidding:
+- Bidding:

-A registered user may add a bid to another user’s listing.
+  - A registered user may add a bid to another user’s listing.

-A registered user may view bids made on a listing.
+  - A registered user may view bids made on a listing.

 Best Practices